OSInside/kiwi/doc/source/working_with_images/pxe_live_iso_boot.rst

 .. sidebar:: Abstract

-   This page provides further information for handling ISO images built with KIWI and references the following
+   This page provides further information for handling ISO images built with {kiwi} and references the following
    articles:

    * :ref:`hybrid_iso`

-In KIWI, live ISO images can be configured to boot via PXE.
+In {kiwi}, live ISO images can be configured to boot via PXE.
 This functionality requires a network boot server setup on the system.
 Details how to setup such a server can be found in :ref:`pxe-boot-server`.